TABLE OF CONTENTS

 Other necessary permits

-Before applying for a liquor license in Wisconsin, you must have a seller’s permit.
+You must have a seller’s permit before applying for a liquor license in Wisconsin.
 This is a permit required by any vendor selling taxable items in the state of Wisconsin.

 In addition to a seller’s permit, you may also need local business permits from your municipality.
 Make sure to check if your local authorities have any additional license or permit requirements before you.